SiegeEngineers/aoe2-de-rating-charts/README.md

 The site is currently deployed using github pages on a custom domain.

-If you attempt to use github pages without a custom domain, the page will be stuck on the loading screeen and you'll see a bunch of 404 errors in the web console.
+If you attempt to use github pages without a custom domain, the page will be stuck on the loading screen and you'll see a bunch of 404 errors in the web console.
 To fix this you need to edit 'env-config.js' and 'next.config.js' to tell the app where it can find its assets.

 For Example:
 **next.config.js**